gookit/color/README.md

 ![basic-color](_examples/images/basic-color.png)

-Now, it's works on windows CMD and PowerShell:
+Now, 256 colors and RGB colors have also been supported to work in Windows CMD and PowerShell:

 ![color-on-cmd-pwsh](_examples/images/color-on-cmd-pwsh.jpg)